scriptituk/xfade-easing/README.md

 *Example*: using `gl_SimplePageCurl` to emulate `gl_InvertedPageCurl`
 `'gl_InvertedPageCurl(30)'` vs `'gl_SimplePageCurl(24.8,0.159,1,0,1,0.8,0.1)'`
-these parameters factor in the disregarded aspect ratio (5:4 here), 1/2π radius, roll effect, greyscale overleaf, and shadowing.
+these parameters factor in the aspect ratio (5:4 here), 1/2π radius, roll effect, greyscale overleaf, and shadowing.

 ![gl_PageCurl](assets/curl.gif)

 There is barely any noticeable difference, which confirms Mr Hung’s observation that complex mathematics is unjustified: scalar product projections and simple trigonometry are sufficient.
+However `gl_SimplePageCurl` takes twice as long to process as`gl_InvertedPageCurl`.

 *Example*: `gl_SimplePageCurl` with various `angle` and `roll` options (Abstract and Renaissance art by Kandinsky and Titian)